VuAnhTai/remi-app/README.md

 # Make sure you prepare API for app

-Contact with vuanhtai1997@gmail.com to get source API
+Contact with vuanhtai1997@gmail.com to get source API and run it on your local machine. or you can change NEXT_PUBLIC_API_URI in .env file to https://api.vat-info.online

 ## Reference